 Extensions may be granted in extenuating circumstances by contacting our office prior to the voucher expiry.

-Valid for all tour bookings made after 6 October 2018:
+Valid for all tour bookings made after 6 October 2018 to 1 June 2019 - Big Fish of Foveaux Tour:

 Please check out our Terms and Conditions to find out more about our Cancellation, Refund and Booking Terms.